Where you can go on holiday | Check FCDO updates before you travelFind out more

-It’s likely that, at the very least, you will need to fill in a form prior to your departure to another country.
-These forms will generally ask for your contact information and if you have knowingly come into contact with the virus.
+It’s likely that, at the very least, you will need to fill in a form prior to your arrival in another country.
+These forms will generally ask for your contact information at home and in your destination, and if you have knowingly come into contact with the virus.

 Where can you get a PCR test?

 There are hundreds of private clinics that provide PCR tests in the UK.
 A test generally costs between £100 and £200 but if you need your results quickly, some providers have faster, pricier services.
 If you’ve booked a package holiday, your holiday operator may be able to assist with securing you a test.

 Remember, you cannot use the free NHS Test and Trace service for travel.

 Ready for a holiday?
 Understand the ins and outs of the traffic light system and find out where you can travel to without needing to quarantine on arrival or on your return home to the UK.Read moreabout Everything you need to know about the traffic light system for travel

 *ATOL (Air Travel Organiser's Licence) is a financial protection scheme for package holidays: It provides support to consumers in the event their holiday provider collapses.
 Booking with an ATOL holder ensures that you won't be left out of pocket and you won't be left stranded abroad.
 All package holidays compared using TravelSupermarket are protected by ATOL.

 ABTA (Association of British Travel Agents) offers similar cover for packages booked with its members.
 However, while ATOL predominantly covers flight-based packages, ABTA covers non-flight based holidays (such as rail and cruise) and linked travel arrangements.
 If you are unsure whether or not your trip is covered by ABTA, check with your provider.